HielSaraiva/project-chronoair/README.md

 3. **Task Processing**: Celery workers pick up tasks and execute MQTT publish operations
 4. **Command Transmission**: Commands are sent via HiveMQ to the appropriate ESP32 devices
 5. **Device Response**: ESP32 devices receive commands via MQTT subscription and execute IR commands to control air conditioners
-6. **Data Storage**: System logs and command history are stored in the SQLite database for monitoring and analytics

 This architecture ensures **scalability**, **reliability**, and **real-time communication** between the web application and the distributed ESP32 devices, enabling efficient management of multiple air conditioning units across different locations.